datagouv/fr-format/CONTRIBUTING.md

 2. that the new format is relevant.
 The scope of fr-format is _exclusively_ specifically French formats.

 See the [specific section](#implementing-a-new-french-format) below for guidelines on implementing a new format.

+## Improving and adding documentation

+All documentation files are located in [docs folder](./docs).\
+If your changes include complex logic or functionality, add clear and concise doc comments to explain them.
+Also, if you identify areas for improvement in the documentation, please contribute!

 ## Enhancing code